 To calculate approximate project cost and time frames for the project, you should discuss these with a contractor:

-- Can you dedicate your teammates to work with the development team in the phases of requirements analysis, design checks, and user testing?
+- Can you dedicate your teammates to working with the development team in the phases of requirements analysis, design checks, and user testing?
 If not, who will be responsible for crucial decisions?

 - Is it easy for engineers to get databases or system access?